shenhuiying2017/azure-docs.es-es/articles/storage/storage-migration-to-premium-storage.md

     # check if VM is shut down
     if ( $sourceVM.Status -notmatch "Stopped" )
     {
         Write-Host "[Warning] - Stopping the VM is a required step so that the file system is consistent when you do the copy operation.
 Azure does not support live migration at this time.
-If you’d like to create a VM from a generalized image, sys-prep the Virtual Machine before stopping it." -ForegroundColor Yellow
+If you'd like to create a VM from a generalized image, sys-prep the Virtual Machine before stopping it." -ForegroundColor Yellow
         $ContinueAnswer = Read-Host "`n`tDo you wish to stop $SourceVMName now?
 Input 'N' if you want to shut down the VM manually and come back later.(Y/N)"
         If ($ContinueAnswer -ne "Y") { Write-Host "`n Exiting." -ForegroundColor Red;Exit }
         $sourceVM | Stop-AzureVM